Nivalyx/osu-wiki/wiki/People/Nomination_Assessment_Team/SEV_rating/id.md

 **Pemberitahuan**
 A reset done to fix things which would be considered fine if left unfixed are always rated 0/0.
 This is to not discourage modding and applying improvements in [Qualified](/wiki/Beatmap/Category#qualified).

-Penganuliran nominasi yang dilakukan untuk menyesuaikan hal-hal yang dianggap tidak bermasalah apabila tidak dibetulkan akan selalu diberikan nilai 0/0.
+Penganuliran nominasi yang dilakukan untuk menyesuaikan hal-hal yang dianggap tidak bermasalah apabila tidak diperbaiki akan selalu diberikan nilai 0/0.
 Hal ini dilakukan agar
 :::

 **Kejelasan** mengacu kepada seberapa mudah suatu masalah bisa ditemukan.